AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-54018-performance-issue-with-catalog-widget-product-list.md

 <u>Steps to reproduce</u>:

 1. Generate 100k products.
-1. Create a bool attribute with scope set to [!UICONTROL Store View].
+1. Create a bool attribute with the scope set to [!UICONTROL Store View].
 1. Assign attribute to all attribute sets.
     * Assign the attribute value *Yes* to all products.
 1. Now go to **[!UICONTROL Catalog]** > **[!UICONTROL Products]**, and select all 100k products.